SpaceX Super Heavy: Propulsion

-Super Heavy is powered by 33 Raptor engines, which on Block 1 and 2 vehicles are housed within a dedicated shielding compartment.
+Super Heavy is powered by 33 Raptor engines, which on Block 1 vehicles are housed within a dedicated shielding compartment.
+SpaceX upgraded the engines for their first Starship flight of 2026 from the Raptor 2 variant to the Raptor 3 variant.
 This compartment is not present before engine installation, thus boosters are roughly three meters shorter prior to engine installation.
 The outer 20 engines, arranged in a ring, are fixed in place.
-To save weight, the 20 engines are started using ground support equipment on the launch mount and cannot be reignited for subsequent burns.
-The inner thirteen engines are equipped with gimbal actuators and reignite for the boostback and landing burns.
+To save weight, the 20 outer Raptor 2 engines are started using ground support equipment on the launch mount and cannot be reignited for subsequent burns.
+The outer 20 Raptor 3's are able to relight, meaning all Raptor 3 engines can relight.
+For Raptor 2, the inner thirteen engines are equipped with gimbal actuators and reignite for the boostback and landing burns.
+On Raptor 3, all engines relight for boostback.
 After Starship's first flight test, this gimbaling system was switched from a hydraulic system to an electric one, enabling the removal of the hydraulic power units.
 This change was made to the upper stage after the second flight test.
 During the ascent and boostback burns, the engines draw propellant from the main tanks, with the liquid oxygen being drawn from a dedicated header tank during the landing burn.
 Like the thrust vector control system, the engine shielding, which isolates individual engines in the event of a failure, was upgraded after Starship's first flight test, alongside the fire suppression system.
 The aft bay has eighteen vents visible on the outside of the booster, which are believed to be connected to the outer 20 engines, while the center engines vent directly below the launch pad.

 The Raptor engine uses a full-flow staged combustion cycle with oxygen and methane-rich turbopumps.
 Before 2014, only two full-flow staged-combustion rocket engine designs had advanced enough to undergo testing: the Soviet RD-270 project in the 1960s and the Aerojet Rocketdyne Integrated Powerhead Demonstrator in the mid-2000s.
 To improve performance, the engines burn subcooled propellant; i.e. the propellants are cooled below their respective boiling points to further increase their density and the engine mass flow rates.

-The Block 1 version of the booster (used through November 2024) produces a total of 73.5 MN just over twice that of the Saturn V first stage, with this total being expected to increase to 80.8 MN for Block 3 boosters and later up to 98.1 MN with the Block 4 vehicle.
+The Block 1 version of the booster (used through November 2024) produced a total of 73.5 MN just over twice that of the NASA Saturn V first stage, with this total being expected to increase to 80.8 MN for Block 3 boosters and later up to 98.1 MN with the Block 4 vehicle.
 The thirty three engines collectively produce large shock diamonds in the exhaust jet, visible during ascent and descent.

 During unpowered flight in the upper atmosphere, control authority is provided by cold gas thrusters fed with residual ullage gas.
 Four perpendicular vents are located within the interstage.
 Additional vents are located just below the common dome, pointing down toward the engines at a slight angle.

 The Block 3 booster contains an updated aft dome, with metallic heat shield tiles mounted upon it.